cseanburns/electronic_resource_mgmt/lectures/03-constant-disruption.md

 and indeed, this exponential increase in complex issues launched an entire new field, what we now call *information science*.

 All right, back to the ground level.
-Let me highlight some of the key terms in Breeding's article.
+Let me highlight some key terms in Breeding's article.
 They include:

 * Finding aids